Education in Pediatrics Across the Continuum (EPAC)

 EPAC Explore

-In this first phase of the program, EPAC Explore, we provide outreach through the Pediatric Interest Group, three EPAC interest group meetings, and suggest pediatric emphasis for the Service Learning Project.
+In this first phase of the program, EPAC Explore, we provide outreach through the Pediatric Interest Group, and three EPAC interest group meetings.
+There may be options to ask for early clinical experience through a pediatric lens in the Early Clinical Experience (ECE) course.

 EPAC Focus